eduardosanzb/Solution-Generation-Take-Home-Coding-Challenge/README.md

  __________
  ## Geocoding the markers

-We get a JSON with the stores, but unfourtenately we only get the name and address of the store, to be able to show the marker, we need the location from GMaps, we will have to _geocode_ the address.
+We get a JSON with the stores, but unfortunately we only get the name and address of the store, to be able to show the marker, we need the location from GMaps, we will have to _geocode_ the address.
 We will use the [Geocoding Service](https://google-developers.appspot.com/maps/documentation/javascript/examples/geocoding-simple), afterwards we will paint the markers.
  [Project MarkersCreator](https://github.com/eduardosanzb/Solution-Generation-Take-Home-Coding-Challenge/tree/master/markersCleaner)

-To to that, I approach by craeting a node utility, that read all the stores, and geolocated with the API.
+To to that, I approach by creating a node utility, that read all the stores, and geolocated with the API.
 After that, I saved those locations in a json.

 I want to fetch those locations to the _react app_ by a service, so I created a simple express server, to send those locations.